Introductory Tour of Julia

 Thousands of people around the world have contributed over 10,000 packages that extend functionality of Julia.
 Installing these packages is easy.

-First, enter the package mode of the REPL by typing the right square bracket symbol ] .
-You will then see the julia> prompt change into a prompt that looks something like (@v1.11) pkg> .
+First, at the julia> prompt in the REPL, typing the right square bracket symbol ] to activate the package mode.
+You will then see the julia> prompt change into a prompt that looks something like (@v1.12) pkg> .
 Then, type a command to add a package, e.g.:

 add Plots